kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 ---
 title: "Last 6 weeks in the Recurse Center"
-date: 2022-07-22:00:54+08:00
+date: 2022-07-29T08:18:00+08:00
 tags: ["recurse-center"]
 ---

-Another 6+ weeks has passed since I wrote about my [first 6 weeks in the Recurse Center][0] (RC).
+2 months has passed since I wrote about my [first 6 weeks in the Recurse Center][0] (RC).
 Can't believe that in a blink of an eye, I have "never graduated" from my RC batch.

 I closed up my previous post with the things I wanted to achieve on my last 6 weeks in RC.
 In this post, I will first talk about my review of my last 6 week in RC, starting with a reflection and then review the goals I set out previously.
 Then, I'll share about what I like about RC.

 This post is structured as follows: